braze-inc/braze-docs/_docs/_hidden/other/navigation.md

 ### App group rename

 As part of our navigation and information architecture changes, we have renamed "App Group" to "Workspace".
-We recognize that the language "App Group" doesn't recognize the way many users onboard, approach, and use the Braze platform.
+We recognize that the language "App Group" doesn't reflect the way many users onboard, approach, and use the Braze platform.
 To better reflect the many use cases of Braze, "App Group" is now "Workspace".

-If you're using our updated navigation, this change will be reflected throughout the dashboard.
+If you're using our updated navigation, this change will appear throughout the platform.

 ### Global header